Self-perceived effects of pornography consumption

 The Clinic of Sexology, Copenhagen University Hospital (Rigshospitalet), Copenhagen, 2100, Denmark. firstname.lastname@example.org

+See this 7-minute video presentation critiquing the PCES.
 PCES yields peculiar results measuring self-perceived effects of porn This post addresses a psychometric tool (questionnaire) known as the Pornography Consumption Effect Scale (PCES).
-Several studies have employed it, the most well-known of which concluded that “Young Danish adults [18-30] believe that pornography has had primarily a positive effect on various aspects of their lives.” […]
+Several studies have employed it, the most well-known of which concluded that “Young Danish adults [18-30] believe that pornography has had primarily a […]